ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

 - [x] **C8:** Page 9: Having one human is a source of variance - discuss
   - Changes: Addressed in §4.1 (explicitly positions the GIS baseline as a single‑analyst illustrative lower bound) and §8.7 “GIS benchmark generality” (variance across analysts/methods; interpret as practical lower bound, not representative).
 No further changes required.

-- [ ] **C9:** Page 10: How often did H-2 fall back to Virginia's geographic center?
+- [x] **C9:** Page 10: How often did H-2 fall back to Virginia's geographic center?
 Would pull up average
-  - Changes:
+  - Changes: Counted fallbacks in the results (\texttt{full\_results\_v2.csv}): H‑2 used the statewide‑centroid default in 4/43 cases (≈9.3%).
+Added this statistic to §4.3.
+Commit: a7eb522.

 - [x] **C10:** Briefly justify temperature where it is first introduced; add forward reference to detailed discussion if needed.
   - Changes: Clarified t as sampling randomness, noted default (0.2) when supported and that o‑series does not expose temperature; added forward reference to §6.6.
 Commit: 4e58320.